readthedocs/readthedocs.org/docs/ethical-advertising.rst

 The products should be interesting to you.
 The ads won't flash or move.

-We run the ads we want to have on our product, in a way that makes us feel good.
+We run the ads we want to have on our site, in a way that makes us feel good.

 .. _fake ad clicks: https://en.wikipedia.org/wiki/Click_fraud